 - 1 teaspoon mashed garlic

-- 1 tablespoon of finely chopped parsley, (plus more for decoration if you wish)
+- 1 tablespoon minced parsley, (plus more for decoration if you wish)

 - 2 cup tomato sauce, (or 5 tbsps of tomato paste)